Marketing Representative Training Scheme (MRTS)

 b.
 Entities who provide capital market services that are specified under the Capital Market and Services Act 2007 (“CMSA”) such as trustees and issuing houses

 c.
-Entities who operates or maintains a recognised market such as a digital asset exchanges, equity crowdfunding, property crowdfunding, peer-to-peer and e-service platforms.
+Entities who operate or maintain a recognised market such as a digital asset exchange, equity crowdfunding, property crowdfunding, peer-to-peer and e-service platforms

 d.
 Exchanges and clearing houses under the CMSA

 a.
-Participating companies that employ fresh graduates on a full time basis over the next 6 months will need to register the graduates with SIDC.
+Participating companies that employ fresh graduates on a full time basis over the next 6 months will need to register these graduates with SIDC.

 b.
 This is a 6+6 months apprenticeship programme, whereby participating companies will:

-i) need to provide evidence/documentation of a structured training programme for registered fresh graduate employed.
+i) Need to provide evidence/documentation of a structured training programme for registered fresh graduates employed.
 This includes on-the-job training and leveraging on the company’s existing talent development programmes.

 iii) Companies to show evidence that the employment of fresh graduates is for at least one year.

 iv) Companies to provide monthly progress update to SIDC on candidates for disbursement of the grant.
 SIDC will communicate directly with registered companies with further details on this.